Saechaoc/O-Reilly-2.0/README.md

 ### Client Libraries
 * HTTP response codes should be converted into java exception types so the caller can hanlde the possible reponses a client call can return.

+# Frontend
+* Use localstorage/ sessionStorage / caching
+* Minimize the amount of DB calls you need to make, networking limitations are real
+* Managing state can be challenging, especially when you have lots of child components
+* UseEffect is very commonly misused and error prone, there are lots of async calls which can be difficult to pin down, so you need to hanlde various states.
+* Always check if the data structures (like arrays or objects) you're working with exist and have the expected format before performing operations on them.
+Functions like .map, .filter, and .reduce can throw errors if not used on actual arrays.